-During the year, remote working controls were put in place when hybrid working was urgently implemented in light of COVID-19.
+During the previous year, remote working controls were put in place when hybrid working was urgently implemented in light of COVID-19.
 Controls continued to be adapted as new working practices evolved to ensure overall control standards were maintained.
 The robust control framework was reviewed by Internal Audit.
-The majority of meetings were conducted via secure conference and video calls to ensure governance and communication was maintained.
+The majority of meetings continued to be conducted via secure conference and video calls to ensure governance and communication was maintained.
+Whilst office based attendance grew, the same monitoring regime for hybrid working arrangements was maintained.
 Strategic planning continued for hybrid working to develop a long-term view of working practices and associated controls.